almodhia0/post-stroke-depression-prediction/README.md

     *   `model_training.py` (to train and evaluate the models)
     *   `model_simplified.py` (OPTIONAL - to use the simplified model)

-**Results (OPTIONAL):**
+**Results:**
 The 'results' folder include the results of feature importance and model performance, for easy analysis.

 **Limitations:**

-As discussed in the paper and in response to reviewer comments, the model predicts the probability of *reporting* a depression diagnosis, not necessarily the presence of *current* or *post-stroke* depression specifically.
+The model predicts the probability of *reporting* a depression diagnosis, not necessarily the presence of *current* or *post-stroke* depression specifically.
 The "ever diagnosed" nature of the BRFSS questions limits our ability to determine the precise temporal relationship between stroke and depression onset.

 **Citation:**

 If you use this code or the findings of our study, please cite:

-[Your Full Citation Here]
+Link will be provided soon....

 **Contact:**

-[Your Name and Email Address]
+dr_alqahtani@hotmail.com